uhh-lt/lt-expertfinder/README.md

     - MySQL module: pip install mysql-connector
 - Docker
 - Docker-Compose

+#### 0.1 Install Python Dependencies
+- Navigate to the tools directory: cd .../lt-expertfinder/tools/
+- Create a new virtual environment: python3 -m venv env
+- Activate the new virtual environment: source env/bin/activate
+- Install dependencies: pip3 install -r requirements.txt
+- Please use this virtual environment for the following steps, if you are asked to run a python script!
+- Once finished, you can deactivate the virtual environment: deactivate

 #### 1. Get the source code
 - Start by cloning this git repository